 Travel time from Barcelona: 4 hours

-The Montanejos hot springs are 340 kilometre south from Barcelona located.
-This beautiful nature area is a perfect get away and offers adventurous hikes and stunning hot springs in a gorge of stunning limestone cliffs.
-The mountainous area is located in the province of Castellonnear the Serra d’Espadà.
+The Montanejos hot springs are 340 kilometre south of Barcelona.
+This beautiful natural area is a perfect getaway and offers adventurous hikes and stunning hot springs in a gorge of stunning limestone cliffs.
+The mountainous area is located in the province of Castellon near the Serra d’Espadà.

 The towering limestone rocks and crystal clear turquoise waters are inviting to take a dip in.
 The hot spring pools are big enough, and that’s a good thing because during the summer period it can get busy here with locals and tourists enjoying their time in nature.

 If you’re looking for more things to do in the direct area of Montanejos, then there are enough activities to do.
-Such as hiking the mountains, or going on a tour though the Montanejos gorge where you’ll explore the beautiful gorge, hidden caves and much more!
+Such as hiking the mountains, or going on a tour through the Montanejos gorge where you’ll explore the beautiful gorge, hidden caves, and much more!

 Recommended by Ilse from Digital Travel Couple